Jones College Prep Local School Council Takes Serious Issue With Principal Joseph Powers' Record, Says CPS Is Not Heeding Their Concerns

 CHICAGO (CBS) — A longtime principal of one of the top high schools in Chicago is now the subject of serious allegations.

-As CBS 2 Political Investigator Dana Kozlov reported Thursday, members of the Jones College Prep Local School Council have raised red flags about school finances and about student concerns being ignored – and they say principal Joseph Powers has a habit of not showing up for work.READ MORE: Gov. Pritzker Removes Shirley Madigan As Illinois Arts Council Chair
+As CBS 2 Political Investigator Dana Kozlov reported Thursday, members of the Jones College Prep Local School Council have raised red flags about school finances and about student concerns being ignored – and they say principal Joseph Powers has a habit of not showing up for work.READ MORE: Pair Charged With Beating Man To Death While He Was Hanging Christmas Lights In December, During String Of 14 Violent Robberies

 All the accusations are detailed in a scathing letter sent to the head of the Chicago Public Schools.
 Kozlov received a copy.